 Experience as Registered Nurse

-To be eligible to enter the program applicants must be a registered nurse and have two years' work experience as a licensed registered nurse, including a minimum one year of recent, full-time experience in an intensive care setting.
+To be eligible to enter the program applicants must be a registered nurse and have two years' work experience as a licensed registered nurse, including a minimum one year of recent (within past 2-3 years), full-time experience in an intensive care setting.
 Experience as an LPN does not count.

 Critical Care Experience

-Applicants must have at least one year of recent, full-time experience in an ICU.
+Applicants must have at least one year of recent (within the past 2-3 years), full-time experience in an ICU.
 This must be completed prior to the official enrollment date.
 The admissions committee has found that the most successful applicants have experience in adult ICU, such as cardiac ICU, surgical ICU or medical ICU.
 Pediatric ICU is acceptable, but neonatal ICU is not accepted.
 Applicants should have experience with:

 continuous hemodynamic monitoring (PA catheters, Swan-Ganz)